fortinet/alicloud-autoscale/README.md

 A collection of **Node.js** modules and cloud-specific templates which support autoscale functionality for groups of FortiGate-VM instances on various cloud platforms.

-This project contains the code and templates for the **AliCloud Autoscale** deployment.
+This project contains the code and templates for the **FortiGate Autoscale for AliCloud** deployment.
+For autoscale on **GCP** see the [fortigate-autoscale-gcp](https://github.com/fortinet/fortigate-autoscale-gcp/) repository.
-For autoscale on other cloud providers see the [fortigate-autoscale](https://github.com/fortinet/fortigate-autoscale/) repository.
+For autoscale on **Amazon AWS** and **Microsoft Azure** see the [fortigate-autoscale](https://github.com/fortinet/fortigate-autoscale/) repository.

 ## Supported Platforms

-This project supports autoscale for the cloud platforms listed below.
-The version tag in parentheses refers to the autoscale module version included in this project.
+This project supports autoscale for the cloud platform listed below.

-- AliCloud (1.0.0)
+- AliCloud

 ## Deployment Packages